jezhumble/lapm/syllabus.md

 * _Leading the Transformation_ by Gruver et al
 * _Toyota Kata_ by Mike Rother
 * [Toyota Kata Handbook](www-personal.umich.edu/~mrother/Homepage.html) by Mike Rother

+### Assignment

+Write a 200-300 word short essay.
+Choose *one* of the following titles:

+* What factors led to the success of the HP FutureSmart team's rearchitecture program?
+OR
+* HP FutureSmart rearchitecture: Kaizen or Kaikaku?
+OR
+* What is required to successfully implement continuous improvement?

 ## Unit 9 - The Role of the Product Manager